corphish/widgets-ktx/widgets-ktx/docs/StaticAdapter.md

 ### Prebuilt Adapters
 For convenience, 2 simple adapters are also included for common use cases.
 The adapters included are:
--  `Adapters.singleItemAdapterWith(items: List<String>)` - Provides adapter for displaying a single text item per line.
+-  `PrebuiltAdapters.singleItemAdapterWith(items: List<String>)` - Provides adapter for displaying a single text item per line.
 Each entry of `items` are displayed per line.
--  `Adapters.keyValueItemAdapterWith(items: List<Pair<String, String>>)` - Provides adapter for displaying key-value pairs in layout similar to that of `KeyValueView`.
+-  `PrebuiltAdapters.keyValueItemAdapterWith(items: List<Pair<String, String>>)` - Provides adapter for displaying key-value pairs in layout similar to that of `KeyValueView`.

 #### Example
 In your activity's layout file, `activity_main.xml` in this case, declare your `RecyclerView` just like you would normally.